fluxionary/minetest-ballistics/API.md

 * `ballistics.player_shoots(entity_name, player, speed, [gravity, [shoot_params]])`

-  gravity and shoot_param as above. speed is a scalar, and the player must exist and be logged in. this function is a wrapper around the above, which automatically calculates the velocity depending on where the player is looking and the player's own velocity.
+  gravity and shoot_param as above. speed is a scalar, and the player must exist and be logged in. this function is a wrapper around the above, which automatically calculates the projectile's initial velocity depending on where the player is looking and the player's own velocity.

 ## pre-defined callbacks ##